lightelligence-io/styles/src/components/Modal/Modal.md

 The *Modal* can be rendered with different variations based on the context.

 We support the following modifiers :

 - `olt-Modal--error`
+- `olt-Modal--warning`
 - `olt-Modal--info`
 - `olt-Modal--success`

 ### Error modal

 Use the error *Modal* whenever you want to communicate an error state to the user.

 <div class="olt-Card olt-u-padding5">